WDI-SEA/interview-questions/readme.md

 DOCTYPE tells the browser which version of HTML you are using.

 * What's the difference between HTML and XHTML?
+XHTML follows conventions of XML and is more strict.
 * What are `data-` attributes good for?
+Stores data that doesn't have any visual representation.
 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
+Cookie is older tech can only store strings, session storage ends when you close your browser, local storage persists.
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

 It is good to put your JS file at the bottom of your body so that your page is not waiting to for the JS file to load to show the page.
 Its also good to store the CSS files at the top of the page so that the user sees colors load on the page quicker rather than having a longer wait to see anything load.